Skip to main content

 Legacy stdio bridge

 Earlier versions shipped src/mcp-bridge.js, a Node-based stdio→HTTPS shim required by older Claude Code releases.
 That shim has been removed.
-Direct HTTP registration is simpler, supports per-call tenant routing, and avoids NODE_TLS_REJECT_UNAUTHORIZED=0.
+Direct HTTP registration is simpler and supports per-call tenant routing.

 Running the test suite